cwilburn-dev/INFO698Capstone/Project_Log.md

 - 12am-1:30am: Added markers for individual countries to Temporal graph.

 ### 11/24/25 (3.5 hours)
-- 10am-10:30am: Meeting with Prof. Werchan via Zoom.
+- 10am-10:30am: Meeting with Prof. Werchan via Zoom; this was a last chance to ask questions before Thanksgiving meeting.
+Spoke briefly of project status but everything was pretty much in the same state from last time; no new questions for him at this time.
 - 1pm-4pm: Wrote descriptions for temporal (complete) and clustering (in progress).

 ### 11/22/25 (3.5 hours)